ruby/vscode-rdbg/README.md

 }
 ```

-It contains "Debug current file with rdbg" (launch) configuration and "Attach with rdbg" (attach) configuration.You can modify this configuration, and also you can add your favorite configuration like:
+It contains "Debug current file with rdbg" (launch) configuration and "Attach with rdbg" (attach) configuration.
+You can modify this configuration, and also you can add your favorite configuration like:

 ```JSON
                 {